Minter City, Mississippi

-Minter City is an unincorporated community in Leflore County and Tallahatchie County, Mississippi.
+Minter City is an unincorporated community in Leflore County and Tallahatchie County, Mississippi, United States.
 It is part of the Greenwood, Mississippi micropolitan area, and is within the Mississippi Delta.

 Mississippi Highway 8 intersects U.S. Route 49E southwest of Minter City, and the Tallahatchie River flows to the east.
 The post office on U.S. Route 49E has the ZIP Code 38944.

 History

 The original settlement was known as "Walnut Place Landing" and "Minter City Landing".

 After traveling down Charley's Trace (also known as the Old Trading Trail), Spanish explorer Hernando de Soto may have crossed the Tallahatchie River near Minter City as his party traveled west in 1541.

 In 1849, James A. Towne bought 10000 acre in the area for 25 cents per acre, and built a log house on the western shore of the river at Minter City.
 Known as "Uncle Jimmy", Towne supported the local Methodist church, and was known to give each new preacher a wagon and mule.

 The "James Minter Ferry", documented in 1868, enabled the crossing of the Tallahatchie River at this site.